wp-plugins/custom-stock-widget/readme.txt

  * Preview of custom stock widget after saving on settings page
  * Acceptance of custom stock widgets using shortcode specifications

 This plugin was developed by Relevad Corporation.
-Authors: Artem Skorokhodov (WorkOnHoliday), Matthew Hively, and Boris Kletser.
+Authors: Artem Skorokhodov, Matthew Hively, and Boris Kletser.

 == Installation ==